-Now it must be made clear that hearing loss differs from person to person and Uncle Ben with age related hearing loss has different needs to 7-year-old Susan with a Cochlear implant.
+Now it must be made clear that hearing loss differs from person to person and Uncle Ben with age-related hearing loss has different needs to 7-year-old Susan with a Cochlear implant.

-Lastly, if a family member or friend struggles with hearing loss but hasn’t yet has it addressed, this may be the catalyst needed to help them deal with it.
+Lastly, if a family member or friend struggles with hearing loss but hasn’t yet had it addressed, this may be the catalyst needed to help them deal with it.

 Photo by Gianni Scognamiglio on Unsplash

 Brisbane: Bribie Island, Carindale, Carseldine, Caboolture, Clayfield, Loganholme, Spring Hill, Sunnybank Hills